zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 draft: true
 ---

-We have previously discussed the [radiative transfer equation](/post/analytic-media/) \[[1](#references), [2](#references)\] and its connection to [light scattered by small particles](/post/particle-volume/) \[[3](#references), [4](#references)\] in some detail.
-If the distribution of particles is known, once we obtain the cross sections (and the phase function) of the individual particles, we can readily compute the volume collision coefficients (and the aggregate phase function) that determine the outcome of the radiative transfer process.
+We have previously discussed the [radiative transfer equation](/post/analytic-media/) \[[1](#references), [2](#references)\] and its connection to [scattering by small particles](/post/particle-volume/) \[[3](#references), [4](#references)\] in some detail.
+The short version is that the radiative transfer equation is formulated using the scattering and absorption characteristics of a volume element; and while these characteristics may be rather complex, they can be understood in a more simple way by considering the corpuscular nature of matter.
+If the distribution of particles contained within the volume element is known, we can compute the volume collision coefficients and the aggregate phase function that determine the outcome of the radiative transfer process.
 However, so far, little has been said about the nature and the origin of these coefficients.

-To give an example, consider the following problem of atmospheric radiative transfer.
-We wish to simulate a clear blue sky created by Earth's atmosphere.
+To give an example, consider the following problem of atmospheric radiative transfer: we wish to simulate a clear blue sky created by Earth's atmosphere.
 What should our coefficients be set to?

 "The sky is blue, so the RGB color coefficient must be blue as well", you may say.
 While the answer is not completely wrong, unfortunately, it leaves the problem underspecified.
-For one, we have not one, but several collision coefficients - absorption, scattering and extinction.
+For one, we have not one, but several collision coefficients - absorption, scattering, and extinction.
 Secondly, we can represent them (as a set) in several different ways.
-We may decide to use an "artist-friendly" parametrization, such as the combination of the single-scattering albedo and the mean free path.
-Unfortunately, using a blue albedo and an (arbitrarily) large mean free path will not produce the expected result, particularly at sunset.
+For instance, we may decide to use an "artist-friendly" parametrization, such as the combination of the single-scattering albedo and the mean free path.
+Unfortunately, using a blue albedo and an (arbitrarily?) large mean free path will not produce the expected result, particularly at sunset.

-While we may spend more time and energy trying various different combinations of parameters to determine what works and what doesn't, there is another way.
+While we may spend more time and energy fiddling with various combinations of parameters to determine what works and what doesn't, there is another way.
 A more fun way.
 The scientific way.

 <!--more-->

 The method can be briefly outlined as follows:

-1. We describe radiation incident on the particle using Maxwell's wave theory of light.
-2. We describe the shape, the size and the composition of the particle.
+1. We describe the shape, the size, and the composition of an individual particle.
+2. We describe radiation incident on the particle using Maxwell's electromagnetic wave theory.
 3. The incident wave interacts with the particle, producing a scattered wave.
-4. Given the description of the incident and the scattered waves, we can compute the scattering and extinction efficiencies.
+4. Given the description of the incident and the scattered waves, we find the scattering and extinction efficiencies of the particle.
+5. Using the distribution of particles within the volume element, we compute the volume collision coefficients.

 You may wonder why we have to use *wave optics*.
 One of the reasons is that *geometrical optics* fail to model light transport when the size of the geometric features is on the order of the wavelength of light.
 However, to obtain the correct solution, we must employ wave optics even when dealing with large particles.
 Below, I have reproduced the statement of Hendrik van de Hulst on the matter \[[4](#references) (ch.
 12.1)\].